mateuszwszola/Twit/README.md

-# Twit
+# GetTweets

-Command line NodeJS app, returning most recent tweets posted by the user
+Node.js command line application.
+It returns the most recent tweets posted by the user on twitter.com